-Karina's work on the transcription factor EGR2 and its function as epigenetic pioneer in monocytes got published in Nature Communications.
+Julia's work on cohesin/CTCF and their function in monocyte differentiation got published in Nature Communications.

-Our group is running the Sequencing Core at the RCI.
+Our group is running the Sequencing Core at the LIT.
 We offer a wide range of services for the local scientific community.
-This includes NGS library preparation from various materials and subsequent sequencing on the NextSeq 550 platform.
+This includes counseling, library preparation (including single cell applications) and sequencing services.

 Michael Rehli • Dept. Internal Medicine III • University Hospital

 F.-J.-Strauss Allee 11 • 93053 Regensburg • Germany